-The Group estimated the useful lives of its property, plant and equipment based on the period over which the assets are expected to be available for use.
-The Group reviews annually the estimated useful lives of property, plant and equipment based on factors that include asset utilization, internal technical evaluation, technological changes, environmental factors and anticipated use of the assets.
+The Company estimated the useful lives of its property, plant and equipment based on the period over which the assets are expected to be available for use.
+The Company reviews annually the estimated useful lives of property, plant and equipment based on factors that include asset utilization, internal technical evaluation, technological changes, environmental factors and anticipated use of the assets.
 There is no change in the estimated useful lives during the year.
-The carrying values of depreciable property, plant and equipment as of December 31, 2023 and 2022 are disclosed in Note 9.
+The carrying values of depreciable property, plant and equipment as at December 31, 2024 and 2023 are disclosed in Note 9.